|In 1903, Enrico Caruso recorded a

-Caruso recorded a small set of commercial recordings on
+small set of commercial recordings on phonograph cylinder, taken

-the Victor Company and these recordings were the only ever issued
+Company and these recordings were the only ever issued Enrico

-Enrico Caruso recordings on phonograph cylinder in his lifetime.
-In
+Caruso recordings on phonograph cylinder in his lifetime.
+In that

-Pathé's two different cylinder formats (standard and intermediate) and
+on Pathé's two different cylinder formats (standard and

 Because of the decision by Pathé to discontinue their cylinder manufacture in 1906, all of the Enrico Caruso cylinder records were only available for about three years and today represent one of the very rarest and most sought-after cylinders ever made.
 The fragile wax composition makes it even more difficult to ever find one of these cylinders in still playable condition.